chinmaypurav/penny-expense-manager/README.md

 ## Requirements

 - A Web server with PHP ^8.2
-- MariaDB 11.4 or any compatible DB
+- MariaDB 11.4 | MySQL 8.x | Postgres or any compatible DB
-- Redis for queue, session and caching (optional-database driver can be used instead)
+- Redis for queue, session and caching (optional--database driver can be used instead)
 - SMTP Mail server or any mail sending service (optional—if you want email notifications)

 ## Installation